 The health issues where acupuncture could possibly help are:

 - Nausea and vomiting: According to a study conducted by Adelaide University, Australia, women receiving traditional acupuncture had less nausea and retching compared to women who didn’t (3).
 Stimulation of the point named pericardium 6 (p6), located below the wrist, helps in relieving nausea and vomiting associated with morning sickness (4).

-- Pelvic and low back pain: Research by the Institute for the Health of Women and Children, Sweden, concluded that acupuncture was effective in relieving pelvic and lower back pain during the second and third trimesters and did not lead to any adverse effects (5).
-The most frequently used points were LR3 (located on foot) and LI4 (located on the hand), along with local tender points in the girdle and lower back regions (6).
+- Pelvic and lower back pain: Research by the Institute for the Health of Women and Children, Sweden, concluded that acupuncture was effective in relieving pelvic and lower back pain during the second and third trimesters and did not lead to any adverse effects (5).
+The most frequently used point was LR3 (located on foot), along with local tender points in the girdle and lower back regions (6).

 - Depression: Stanford University conducted a study involving 150 pregnant women, who met the criteria for a major depressive disorder.
 Of them, 52 women who were given acupuncture treatment for eight weeks experienced a reduction in symptoms when compared to the control group and a third group that received massage therapy (7).

 - During labor: A study suggests that acupuncture treatment at term pregnancy reduces the degree of pain in labor and also reduces the overall delivery time (8).